Chymyst/chymyst-core/doc/joinrun.md

 val result = f(10) // injecting a blocking molecule: "result" is of type String
 ```

-It is a runtime error to inject molecules that do not yet belong to any join definition.
+It is a runtime error to inject molecules that is not yet bound to any join definition.

 ### Timeout for a blocking molecule